Our Camp is situated near the Lokan River.

 Where we are

-If you are coming from Kuala Lumpur, Air Asia flies direct to Sandakan.
+If you are coming from Kuala Lumpur, Air Asia and MAS flies direct to Sandakan.

 Trips to the Wildlife Camp depart daily at